NORAD Tracks Santa: Origin

 In 1955, a Sears department store placed an advertisement in the Colorado Springs newspaper The Gazette, which told children they could place a call to Santa Claus and included the number ME 2-6681.
-One digit was misprinted; this number was actually a number for Colorado Springs' Continental Air Defense Command (CONAD) Center.
+The number printed was only a single digit away from the number for Colorado Springs' Continental Air Defense Command (CONAD) Center.

 According to interviews, in December 1955, a call allegedly came through to CONAD.
 Colonel Harry Shoup answered the call.
 The caller, a little girl, asked Shoup if he was Santa Claus.
 Shoup, a serious man, initially thought the call to be a practical joke and responded gruffly.
 Upon realizing the child was serious, he softened his tone and asked to speak to the child's mother; it was then that he learned of the advertisement.
-Some sources assert that he received numerous similar calls that night, in response to which he had his operators give children the "current location" for Santa Claus.The Atlantic claims to the contrary that there were not many calls from children that night.
+Some sources assert that he received numerous similar calls that night, in response to which he had his operators give children the "current location" for Santa Claus.'
+Actually, the child had misdialed the number, and only that one child called that night.

 On Christmas Eve, when a member of Shoup's staff placed a picture of Santa on a board used to track unidentified aircraft that December, Shoup saw a public relations opportunity for CONAD.
 He asked CONAD's public affairs officer Colonel Barney Oldfield to inform the press that CONAD was tracking Santa's sleigh.
 In his release to the press, Oldfield added that "CONAD, Army, Navy, and Marine Air Forces will continue to track and guard Santa and his sleigh on his trip to and from the U.S. against possible attack from those who do not believe in Christmas."